vardtlv/Tutorials/DataStructeres/README.md

    >>  h(12345678) = 12345678 % 13 = 7, therefore the Hash Value would be equal to 7.

 The elements of _Hash Table_, are stored in Arrays. <br /> <br />
-:small_blue_diamond:  Let's assume we have an array with he capasity of _17_ elements, and our data is 10 randomly generated      numbers, for which each key represents the number.
-And we will use the hash function
+:small_blue_diamond:  Let's assume we have an array with the capasity of _17_ elements, and our data is _10_ randomly generated numbers.
+Each key would ne equal to a number it is representing.
+And we will use the following hash function:

    >>  h(k) = k % 17